 In summation, the only difference is that the Dram Shop Act only applies to customers who became intoxicated or further intoxicated outside the borders of the establishment rather than within it.

-What the Dram Shop Act Means For Servers
+What Does the Dram Shop Act Mean For Servers?

 However, they have limited power and can only contact the authorities to prevent a patron from driving under the influence forcibly.